refaktor/rye/README.md

 Right now, my focus is on making the core and runtime more ready and friendly for a potential brave souls that want to install it and dabble around a little.

-That means I am improving the Rye console, live documentation and stabilising core functions.
+That means I am improving the Rye console, live documentation and stabilizing core functions.

 ## Overview